 Related reading: Can we be Friends with our Exes?

 The process of healing, I must say is anything but pleasant.
 Imagine a suture being used without the application of anaesthesia.
 It is necessary, as without it you would lose your life.
 But the pain can be excruciating.

 For me, dreams are the most potent way to understand the stages of myself.
 After my break up, my former lover started haunting me in my dreams.
 I saw intimate scenes of me kissing those lips, of tasting her all over again.
 Did I cry?
 I think I did.
 There were incidents of anger too.
-But all these reactions were therapeutic and served to remind myself that I have a human heart.
+But all these reactions were therapeutic and served to remind me that I have a human heart.
 This realisation would help me go on.

 So almost six months down the line, where do I stand now?
 I am not very sure; maybe somewhere between hope and despair.
 I have managed to ‘unfriend’ my former lover from my social network, but I am yet to plunge into the dating game.
 Strangely, my body does not seem to want to sex or the touch of another human being.
 But I know I am okay.
 The pain remains, but I don’t think I have the anger in me.
 Even if it surfaces, I won’t let it conquer me.